How does Joker fit in with the Batman universe?

 Will Joaquin Phoenix’s Joker appear in the Robert Pattinson Batman movies?

-Almost certainly not.
-Joker has been billed as a one-off character study centred on the iconic clown super-villain, and is not intended as the first step in a new franchise or reboot.
+Almost certainly not – despite recent comments by Joaquin Phoenix that he might fancy a sequel, Joker has been billed as a one-off character study centred on the iconic clown super-villain, and is not intended to tie in to the wider franchise even if there are more movies starring the character.

 With that in mind, it’s no surprise that Joker director Todd Philips has said Joaquin Phoenix’s version of the character will “definitely not” appear in director Matt Reeves and star Robert Pattinson’s forthcoming Batman reboot.